Icinga/icinga-doc/markdown/en/escalations.md

 definitions.
 This is done so that they continue to get paged if there are still problems after the first two service notifications are sent out.
-The *managers* contact group first appears in the "lower" escalation definition - they are first notified when the third problem notification gets sent out.
+The *managers* contact group first appears in the "lower" notification gets sent out.
 We want the *managers* group to continue to be notified if the problem continues past five notifications, so they are also included in the "higher" escalation definition.